Don Powell: Car crash

-At 1am on Wednesday, 4 July 1973, when Slade were popular in Europe and number one in the UK Singles Chart with "Skweeze Me, Pleeze Me", Don Powell was severely injured in a serious car crash at Compton Road West, Wolverhampton, in which his 20-year-old fiancée, Angela Morris was killed instantly.
+In July of 1973, Slade were in the number-one position on the UK singles chart with "Skweeze Me, Pleeze Me".
+At 1:00 a.m. on Wednesday, 4 July 1973, Powell was severely injured in a serious car crash at Compton Road West, Wolverhampton, in which his 20-year-old fiancée, Angela Morris was killed instantly.
 On a bend in the road, the car hit a hedge and a road sign and then smashed into a wall.
-Powell fractured his skull, smashed several teeth, broke both of his ankles and five of his ribs.
-Surgeons had to drill into his skull to ease the internal pressure and he was unconscious for six days but he eventually pulled through, finding the best therapy to be work.
+Both Powell and Morris had been ejected from the car, so it was impossible to tell who had been driving.
+Powell fractured his skull, both ankles and five ribs, and smashed several teeth.
+Surgeons had to drill into his skull to reduce the intracranial pressure.
+He remained unconscious for six days, and was therefore unable to attend Morris's cremation on 10 July.

-Both Powell and Morris had been flung out of the car so it was impossible to tell who had been driving.
-Powell was unable to attend Morris's cremation six days later on 10 July.
-He left the hospital on 30 July; by mid-August, he was back recording with the group.
-When the Top 5 hit "My Friend Stan" was recorded, Powell was walking with the aid of a stick and had to be lifted onto his drum-kit.
-The accident left Powell with no senses of taste and smell, and he still has severe problems with his short-term memory, whilst his long-term memory has remained unaffected.
+Powell was discharged from the hospital on 30 July, and he was back recording with Slade by mid-August.
+When the Top 5 hit "My Friend Stan" was recorded, Powell was walking with the aid of a cane and had to be lifted onto his drum kit.
+The accident left Powell with no sense of taste or smell, and he still has severe problems with his short-term memory, whilst his long-term memory has remained unaffected.